Davidslv/rogue/README.md

 **Windows (MinGW)**: Ensure PDCurses is properly linked.
 Check `LIBS` in Makefile.

-**macOS**: If using Homebrew ncurses, you may need to specify include/library paths:
+**macOS**: If using Homebrew ncurses and `configure` cannot find it automatically, you may need to specify include/library paths:
 ```bash
 # For Intel Macs (Homebrew in /usr/local)
 ./configure CPPFLAGS="-I/usr/local/include" LDFLAGS="-L/usr/local/lib"